Somerville, New Jersey: Roads and highways

 As of May 2010, the borough had a total of 36.16 mi of roadways, of which 30.96 mi were maintained by the municipality, 1.90 mi by Somerset County and 3.30 mi by the New Jersey Department of Transportation.

 U.S. Route 22 runs along the northern boundary of Somerville and offers connections to the state highway network.
-U.S. Route 202 and U.S. Route 206 runs along the western boundary of Somerville, via the Somerville Circle, and provides north–south connections to nearby towns.
+U.S. Route 202 and U.S. Route 206 runs along the western boundary of Somerville, via the Somerville Circle, and provides north–south connections to nearby municipalities.
+Route 28 also run along the entire borough.

-Interstate 287 is in neighboring Bridgewater Township and is accessible via US Routes 22 and 202/206.
+Interstate 287 is in neighboring Bridgewater Township and is accessible via U.S. routes 22 and 202/206.

 Public transportation

-The Somerville train station offers service on New Jersey Transit's Raritan Valley Line, with frequent service to Newark Penn Station, with connecting service to Penn Station New York in Midtown Manhattan.
+The Somerville train station offers service on NJ Transit's Raritan Valley Line, with frequent service to Newark Penn Station, with connecting service to New York Penn Station in Midtown Manhattan.

 The closest airport with scheduled service is Newark Liberty International Airport, located 26 mi north (about 35 minutes drive) from Somerville.

 Healthcare

-Robert Wood Johnson University Hospital for Somerset County is located in the borough, and provides healthcare for Greater Somerset.
+Robert Wood Johnson University Hospital Somerset is located in the borough, and provides healthcare for Greater Somerset.
 The hospital was originally founded as Somerset Hospital in 1901, and since has grown into a major university medical center.
 Since June 1, 2014, the 355 bed facility has been affiliated with Rutgers Robert Wood Johnson Medical School, the largest healthcare network in the state.